-Which one is the best organizational structure ?
+Which one is the best organizational structure?
 Actually, it is difficult to answer this question.
 Because there are many factors affect the success of organizations and projects.
 Selecting the most profitable project alternative, having a well-defined mission, possessing an innovative vision, selling a product that is in high demand, using technology are some of them.
 Beyond these, a company’s organizational structure plays a key role in its success.
 An organizational structure provides a system that defines hierarchy and reporting lines within the organization.
 Departments and their functions, reporting hierarchy, relationships are defined during the development of an organizational structure.
-This article answers the question: What are the 4 types of organizational structures? and discusses the different types of organizational structures and outstanding features.
+This article answers the question: What are the 4 types of organizational structures? and discusses the different types of organizational structures and their outstanding features.

 Why an Organizational Structure is Needed?

 Organizations are established in typical ways to reach different targets, and the structure of an organization can expedite or complicate its progress toward reaching these targets.
 In an organization, without structure, nobody knows whom to report and unclear roles and responsibilities can cause issues.

 There are many different types of organizational structures prepared in organizations.
 The types of organization structures depend on many factors, such as type of organization, workflow, hierarchy and leadership styles.

 Organizational structure provides guidance to all employees determining official reporting relationships.
 Also, it defines the hierarchy and workflow of the company.
 Organizational structure improves productivity by defining the employees level and responsibilities of a company

 Poorly designed organizational structures create confusion and reduce the quality of decision making within the organization.

 What are the 4 Types of Organizational Structures ?

 There are various types of organizational structures that represent different companies hierarchical reporting system.